Fallout: New Vegas: Early development

 Bethesda wanted the game to take place on the West Coast of the United States, where the first two Fallout games are set, and Obsidian felt a similar setting would allow them to expand concepts introduced by Fallout 2, like the New California Republic.
 Other proposals included setting the game in a city based on Reno, Nevada, and allowing the player to play as a human, a ghoul, or a super mutant.
 The latter idea was rejected due to the technical challenges posed by armor-wearing ghouls and super mutants.
 The developers chose to set the game in Las Vegas and the surrounding Mojave Desert because they evoked the 1950s imagery for which the series was known and the post-apocalyptic setting of Mad Max.
 At the behest of project director Josh Sawyer, Obsidian repurposed digital assets from the canceled Alien game for Fallout: New Vegas.
 According to Sawyer: "[I] did not want to disrupt our pipelines at all.
 We basically want to use what's there – add to it, don't change it ... and make great content".
 Obsidian wanted New Vegas to take place between the events of Fallout 2 and Fallout 3, although Bethesda mandated each game in the series should follow chronological order.

 Sawyer wanted the story of Fallout: New Vegas to focus on greed and excess.
 The history of Las Vegas served as an inspiration due to that city's connection with organized crime.
 One of the working titles for the game was Fallout: Sin City.
 Sawyer used the assassination of John F. Kennedy in 1963 as a cut-off for any historical references.
 The game's narrative was structured around factional conflict as a result of fan feedback.
 Sawyer felt the factions would realistically be most concerned about access to water in the desert setting and Hoover Dam became a focal point for worldbuilding.
-During a Game Developers Conference presentation, Sawyer noted Obsidian wanted to avoid what he described as "Jesus/Hitler" moments, where factions like the NCR and Caesar's Legion were presented as straightforwardly good or evil, and aimed to make player choices come moral trade offs.
+During a Game Developers Conference presentation, Sawyer noted Obsidian wanted to avoid what he described as "Jesus/Hitler" moments, where factions like the NCR and Caesar's Legion were presented as straightforwardly good or evil, and aimed to make player choices come with moral trade offs.